binhflow/ABTest/README.md

 **Description**
-Multiple A/B Tests giữa nhóm A1, A2, A3, A4 và nhóm C (Controlled) để tìm combination hiệu quả nhất
+Multiple A/B Tests between A1, A2, A3, A4 and C (Controlled) to find the best combination
-Multivariate Test giữa các nhóm A1, A2, A3, A4 để phân tích yếu tố ảnh hưởng lớn nhất tới hiệu quả (conversion rate/sale)
+Multivariate Test between A1, A2, A3, A4 to find the most important factors for dependent variable (conversion rate/sale)

 **Metrics**
 Conversion rate 2 recommended products (remote shopping, fast checkout, general)